Barnaby Bennett is a designer, researcher, publisher, and activist.

-Barnaby Bennett is a designer, publisher and teacher.
-He recently submitted his PhD thesis examining the political roles of temporary urban projects in post-quake Christchurch.
-Barnaby has taught theory and design across landscape architecture, architecture and design at universities in Australia and New Zealand, including RMIT in Melbourne and UTS in Sydney.
-He has been widely published in both academic and popular mediums including in Volume, Architecture New Zealand, Landscape Architecture Australia, Journal of Public Space, Architecture Review (Australia), Foreground, and Scroope (Cambridge University).
+In 2005 Barnaby graduated with first class honours in his Architecture degree and over the past twelve years Barnaby has taught theory and design across landscape architecture, architecture and design at universities in Australia and New Zealand and has been widely published in both academic and popular mediums including in Volume, Architecture New Zealand, Landscape Architecture Australia, Journal of Public Space, Architecture Review (Australia), Foreground, Scroope (Cambridge University), and Making Christchurch.

 Barnaby Ph.D thesis is titled ‘The political lives of temporary projects: infrastructure and participatory urbanism in post-earthquake Christchurch‘ and examines the political agency of temporary projects in relation to both short and long term infrastructural issues in Christchurch.

 Barnaby also has a history of involvement with festivals and event organisation including creative and arts direction roles on the Wellington International Jazz Festival, Cuba Street Carnival, and Newtown Festival, and the Student Architecture Congress.
 Barnaby was the creative director of the Festival of Transitional Architecture in Christchurch in October 2018.